JASMINESTUDY/semiconductor-learning/README.md

 # Semiconductor Learning with Jasmine

-A personal learning project developed using Python and JSON.
+A personal learning project built with Python and JSON to review and consolidate semiconductor knowledge through structured modules and interactive quizzes.

 ## Objective

-To review and consolidate semiconductor knowledge through structured modules and active recall quizzes.
+This project organizes semiconductor concepts into structured, bilingual (English-Chinese) learning modules, paired with an active recall quiz system to reinforce retention.

 ## Features

-- 11 learning modules
-- 100 semiconductor topics
+- 11 learning modules covering 100 semiconductor topics
-- English-Chinese terminology
+- English-Chinese terminology for each concept
-- Topic review
-- Key takeaways
+- Concise topic reviews and key takeaways
-- Interactive quiz system
+- Interactive quiz system for active recall

 ## Modules